 The concept of a camera on top of a light tower is not a new idea.
-In fact, light tower manufacturers have been putting cameras on towers for years but it hasn't been until recently that they've begun to gain in popularity.
+In fact, light tower manufacturers have been putting cameras on towers for years but, recently they have gained popularity.
 This is primarily due to the advancements in camera technology and prices for HD cameras coming down.